[ TEACHING ]

 About The Courses

-These courses have been developed by David Beazley, a 20-year
+These courses have been developed by David Beazley, a 21-year

-M.S. in mathematics, and previously spent seven years teaching
+science and previously spent seven years teaching operating systems,

-operating systems, networks, and compilers at the University of
+networks, and compilers as a tenure-track professor at the University

 - Real-world focus.
 The primary focus is on practical